2023 PSSI U-20 Mini Tournament

-The 2023 PSSI U-20 Mini Tournament (Turnamen Mini U-20 PSSI 2023) is a football tournament organized by the Football Association of Indonesia (PSSI) as part of the Indonesia U20 national team preparations for the 2023 FIFA U-20 World Cup which will be held in Indonesia.
+The 2023 PSSI U-20 Mini Tournament (Turnamen Mini U-20 PSSI 2023) is a football tournament organized by the Football Association of Indonesia (PSSI) as part of the Indonesia U20 national team preparations for the 2023 FIFA U-20 World Cup which, at the time of this tournament taken place, would be held in Indonesia (lately they lost the rights of hosts).

 This tournament was held on 17–21 February 2023 and was attended by 4 countries that managed to qualify for the 2023 FIFA U-20 World Cup finals including Indonesia.